MailTape/MailTape-v1/_posts/2017-01-29-infinite-bisous.md

 + ## Ménage à Trois - Conditional Love
 _Inès_: **"**This song feels like being in a car, windows open, driving endlessly on a hot summer day, the wind blowing inside making the temperature perfect, wearing sunglasses, foolishly smiling.
-Perfection.**"**
+Perfect.**"**

 + ## Ben Ji - Anchors
 _Inès_: **"**I couldn’t stop listening to this song after hearing it for the first time and I still don’t really know why.
 It’s a bit all over the place.
 It’s like that tiny hyperactive moment after your first coffee, when you feel like you can do anything and nothing can stop you.**"**